marcory-hub/hailo_gcp/install-hailo-software-suite-on-google-cloud-VM-instance.md

 This guide continues from [Part 1: Create Google Cloud Platform VM Instance and Connect via SSH](https://github.com/marcory-hub/hailo/blob/main/create-and-connect-gcp-vm-instance-w-local-terminal.md), assuming you've successfully set up a virtual machine (VM instance) on Google Cloud Platform (GCP) and established a secure SSH connection to it.
 In this part, we installing the Hailo Software Suite on the VM.

+You don't need to install the Hailo-RT PCIe driver for DFC model creation on the Pi kit.
+This driver is specifically for interacting with the Hailo-8L device over the PCIe interface.
+DFC works independently and doesn't require the driver in the cloud.
+Therefore, you can safely ignore any related error messages.

 ## Install Docker

 1. Open a terminal in your local machine.
 Use the following command, replacing USERNAME with your GCP username and EXTERNALIP with the copied External IP from the VM instance.
 Confirm the connection when prompted.